Indonesia's president cancels China trip as protests continue

 Earlier on Saturday, protesters caused fires at regional parliament buildings in three provinces - West Nusa Tenggara, Pekalongan city in Central Java and Cirebon city in West Java, local media reported.

-Local media Detik.com said protesters had looted parliamentary office equipment in Cirebon and police fired teargas to disperse protesters in Pekalongan and West Nusa Tenggara.
+Local media Detik said protesters had looted parliamentary office equipment in Cirebon and police fired tear gas to disperse protesters in Pekalongan and West Nusa Tenggara.

 Three people were killed on Friday in an arson attack on a parliament building in Makassar, the capital of South Sulawesi province, Indonesia's disaster management agency said.